-Section 2: Storyboard A storyboard is used to illustrate a sequence of moving images and has a flow of scenes that follow a timeline.
-To provide a visual representation of how a media project will look on a timeline.
-Provide an illustration of what the sequence of movements will look like.
-Storyboards may include: Number of scenes Camera Shots Camera Movement Timings Lighting Sounds SFX Locations Camera Shots LS: Long Shot MS: Medium Shot CU: Close Up Camera movements Zoom, pan, tilt, dolly, truck Camera angles High, low, wide SHOT THE DINNER HALL.
+Section 2 Storyboard A storyboard is used to illustrate a sequence of moving images and has a flow of scenes that follow a timeline.
+Projects: Video, film, animation Storyboards may include: Number of scenes Camera Shots Camera Movement Timings Lighting Sounds SFX Locations Camera Shots LS: Long Shot MS: Medium Shot CU: Close Up Camera movements Zoom, pan, tilt, dolly, truck Camera angles High, low, wide SHOT THE DINNER HALL.
+IS THE DINNER HALL.
 SHOT THE DINNER HALL.
-The children and feasiblest hands stated by the but the state has surprised to the state of him.
-SHOT THE DINNER HALL.
-THE DINNER HALL.
-But the sate flair SHOT THE DINNER HALL.
-But the sate flair CU State for sale sate flair SHOT THE DINNER HALL.
-But the sate flair CU State flair SHOT THE DINNER HALL.
-But the sate flair CU State flair C Scripts A script is a piece of written work that can be for a movie, audio, audio- visual or screenplay.
+S Scripts A script is a piece of written work that can be for a movie, audio, audio- visual or screenplay.
 It includes information about the media product.
-To identify the location of where the action takes place, the scene and actors.
-It provides direction for actors and production crew.
-It also provides the dialogue.
-Dialogue Set or location Scene direction Camera shot Camera movement Character names SHREK Face it, Donkey!
+Projects: Radio adverts, voice overs, TV/film Dialogue Set or location Scene direction Camera shot Camera movement Character names SHREK Face it, Donkey!
 We're lost.
 DONKEY We can't be lost.
 We followed the King's instructions exactly.
-"Head to the darkest part of the woods" Past the sinister trees with scary-looking branches."
+"Head to the darkest part of the woods" "Past the sinister trees with scary-looking branches."
 The bush shaped like Shirley Bassey!